-- Take continuing education courses.
+- Enroll in continuing education courses.
 Teachers are often required to participate in ongoing professional development opportunities in order to keep their licenses current.

 Step 4: Earn a College Degree

 Public schools and Head Start programs require pre-kindergarten teachers to have either an associate degree or a bachelor's degree in early childhood education.
 Public schools require teachers to have at least a bachelor's degree.
 Prospective pre-kindergarten teachers who already hold a bachelor's degree in a field other than education may consider enrolling in alternative certification programs.
-By 2013, Head Start will require 50% of its teachers to have a bachelor's degree in early childhood education, according to the U.S. Bureau of Labor Statistics.
+In 2013, Head Start began requiring 50% of its teachers to have a bachelor's degree in early childhood education, according to the U.S. Bureau of Labor Statistics.

 Step 5: Earn Licensure